PECOS-packages/PECOS/docs/experimental/decoders.md

 ## Frontier and BP-Trellis

-Both take a Stim-format DEM string and return the same result type.
+Both take a Stim-format DEM string and expose the same result surface.
 `FrontierDecoder` and `BpTrellisDecoder` are each a single trellis decoder over the same machinery (BP-Trellis adds BP-informed pruning scores); the separate `FrontierCommitteeDecoder` runs a two-leg forward/backward committee over them.